jdoner02/cybersecurity-job-scraper/README.md

 - Emails are sent by GitHub Actions using SMTP; Python only generates bodies
 - Before production, verify USAJOBS API headers/params against latest official docs
 - No secrets are committed; use `.env` locally and CI secrets in GitHub
+- Keyword strategy: empirically the USAJOBS search can return fewer (even zero) results when using long `term1 OR term2 OR term3` chains.
+Implementation now uses only the primary phrase (e.g. "artificial intelligence") when many AI keywords are configured to avoid over-filtering.
+With ≤4 terms it space-joins them for a broad match.

 ## 📧 Support